pjv/nostrtium/readme.txt

 * Writable installation directory (on activation, the plugin writes a cryptographic keyfile to its own install directory)

 ### How to Use
-1. After installing and activating the plugin, go into Settings -> WP Nostr and copy/paste the private key (nsec1...) that you want to post from and tweak the relays to your liking.
+1. After installing and activating the plugin, go into Settings -> Nostrtium and copy/paste the private key (nsec1...) that you want to post from and tweak the relays to your liking.
-2. Then visit the post editor page for an existing post and at or near the bottom you should see the WP Nostr metabox which is pre-populated with the excerpt and permalink for the post (you can change the content in the metabox as you like before posting):
+2. Then visit the post editor page for an existing post and at or near the bottom you should see the Nostrtium metabox which is pre-populated with the excerpt and permalink for the post (you can change the content in the metabox as you like before posting):

 ### User Role / Capability Filter
-You can create a filter snippet (in your theme's functions.php) to choose what user role or capability has access to WP Nostr functionality.
+You can create a filter snippet (in your theme's functions.php) to choose what user role or capability has access to Nostrtium functionality.
 The default is `edit_posts`.
 Here is a sample snippet that would change it so only adminstrators can see / use the plugin's functionality:

 ````
-add_filter ('wpnostr_role', function($role){
+add_filter ('nostrtium_role', function($role){
 	return 'administrator';
 });
 ````